RandomFractals/CensusD3/README.md

 # USA States/Counties Choropleth Teaser

-There will be lots of these kind of intensity maps, but highly interactive broken down by state, county, and zip regions, and lots of interactive and animated graphs with d3.js v.4 or dc.js 2.0 beta (TBD)
+There will be lots of these kind of choropleth (intensity) maps, but highly interactive and broken down by state, county, and zip regions, with plenty of census data bars, lines, and histogram graphs using d3.js v.4.

 ![Alt text](https://github.com/RandomFractals/CensusD3/blob/master/screens/censusd3WithCountyData.png?raw=true
  "latest")